siddhujetty/Product-analytics-insights-collection/README.md

 # A-Collection-of-Data-Science-Take-Home-Challenges

-Solution to the book "A Collection of Data Science Take-Home Challenges" by Giulio Palombo.
+R based Solutions to the book "A Collection of Data Science Take-Home Challenges" by Giulio Palombo.